sccn/roiconnect/README.md

 EEG = pop_roi_activity(EEG, 'leadfield',EEG.dipfit.sourcemodel,'model','LCMV','modelparams',{0.05},'atlas','LORETA-Talairach-BAs','nPCA',3, 'fooof', 'on', 'fooof_frange', [1 30]);
 ```

 The function performs source reconstruction by calculating a source projection filter and applying it to the sensor data.
 Power is calculated with the Welch method on the voxel time series and then summed across voxels within regions.
 To enable region-wise FC computation, the function applies PCA to the time series of every region.
 It then selects the *n* strongest PCs for every region.
-The resulting time series is stored in `EEG.roi.source_roi_data`, power is stored in `EEG.roi.source_roi_power`.
+The resulting time series is stored in `EEG.roi.source_roi_data`, and power is stored in `EEG.roi.source_roi_power`.

 # Available features